-There are a few other side characters present in “The End Of Time”, who mostly serve as plot devices to move the main story forward and are swiftly taken care of once they’ve served their purpose: like Lucy Saxon, Harold Saxon’s former lover and his most devoted follower from the Series 3 finale, the Harley Quinn to his Joker who loved him and enabled him to the best of his abilities, but eventually grew to hate him when she saw his true colors.
+There are a few other side characters present in “The End Of Time”, who mostly serve as plot devices to move the main story forward and are swiftly taken care of once they’ve served their purpose.
+Like Lucy Saxon, Harold Saxon’s former lover and his most devoted follower from the Series 3 finale – the Harley Quinn to his Joker who loved him and enabled him to the best of her abilities, but eventually grew to hate him when she saw his true colors.
 By the end of that arc, Lucy wound up shooting him herself to finally rid the world of him, and here’s she given a definite moment of redemption, when she screws up the Master’s resurrection ritual at the cost of her own life.
 She can’t stop him from coming back entirely, but she did cripple him vitally and prevent him from coming back with his full strength, which would have been so much worse for everyone.

 Some minor antagonists in “The End Of Time” are Joshua Naismith and his daughter Abigail, high-class rubes who also illustrate this story’s main message about why it’s foolhardy to chase after immortality, albeit in a far less destructive way than the Master and Rassilon.
 Joshua wants to use his vast wealth to help his daughter live forever with the aid of alien technology, and for his efforts, they both wind up being turned into clones of the Master, and then their actions almost lead to the time lords destroying the world – so that investment did not pay-off, to say the least.
 Lastly, you have Addams and Rossiter, two outer space salvage-men who have been infiltrating Joshua’s workforce to reclaim his technology.
 Addams is the more aggressive one of the duo, while Rossiter is a lot more timid.
 When they’re basically drafted into helping the Doctor, Addams has little love for the time lord who shows her very little respect, and once they’ve gotten him where he needs to be, they quickly (and understandably) scamper off back to safer waters.